May 21, 2018 4 min read

 Coping with a rodent problem is near the top of the list of many homeowners’ worst nightmares, and with good reason: It’s icky knowing that rats or mice are scurrying around your property.
 But with so many options to deal with your rat problem, which one is best?
 Especially when the traditional ways of dealing with rodents are downright awful.
-That is where humane rat traps come in to play.
+That is where quick-kill rat traps come in to play.

 Snap traps don’t always work as intended; instead, they can severely injure a rodent and force it to endure a long and painful death.
 Glue traps are actually designed to work this way: The mouse or rat walks over the trap, gets stuck, and then slowly dies of starvation or dehydration.

 Poison isn’t much better: Not only does this option potentially expose your children and pets to a hazardous substance; it also ensures a painful, drawn-out death for the unassuming rodent.

 However, there’s a growing number of homeowners who want to eliminate rodents in a humane way.
 You may not want to coexist with rats or mice, but it’s not like you want them to be tortured either.
 Luckily, there are several ways to humanely trap rodents—some more effective than others.

 Today we’ll take a closer look at four popular quick-kill rat trap solutions to deal with a mouse or rat problem.